iam-manzoor/Python-Learning/Day-7/README.md

    - **Different modes**
      - `r` Open for reading (default).
+     - `r+` Reading and writing.
+The stream possioned at the begining of the line.
      - `w` Open from writing, truncating the file first.
 (Delete the exisitng content).
+     - `w+` Reading and Writing but will truncate the file.
      - `x` Create a new file and open it for writing.
      - `a` open for writing, appending to the end of the file if it exists.
+     - `a+` opens the file for reading and writing, but the stream is posioned at the end of the file.
      - `b` binary mode.
      - `t` text mode (default).
      - `+` open a disk file for updating (reading and writing).